quark-engine/quark-engine/README.md

 ![quark agent demo](https://hackmd.io/_uploads/By6ggTni0.png)

-With Quark Agent, you can perform analyses using only natural language.
-It creates Quark Script code following your ideas and adjusts the code promptly as you provide feedback.
+Quark Agent enables vulnerability and malware analysis using only natural language.
+With Quark Agent, you can create Quark Script code, detect CWEs, generate Quark reports, and adjust the outputs based on your feedback.
+Explore the showcases below.

-# Showcase:
+# Showcase: Detect CWE-798 in ovaa.apk

-Here’s a demonstration of using Quark Agent to detect the CWE-798 vulnerability in the ovaa.apk file.
+Here’s a demonstration of using Quark Agent to detect [the CWE-798 vulnerability](https://cwe.mitre.org/data/definitions/798.html) in ovaa.apk.

-### Step 1: Environments Requirements
+### Step 1: Environment Requirement

 *   Make sure your Python version is 3.9 or above.